Remodeling for Multigenerational Living

 - Doors that can be unlocked from both sides

-1.)
-Universal Design.
-Universal design focuses on making living space accessible to all – young, old, and every age in between.
+The focus of universal design is to make living space accessible to all – young, old, and every age in between.
 Universal Design is not just for people with disabilities.

 Kitchen Function Is Always the Priority